dankamongmen/scblockchain/doc/block-format.md

-Transaction type 0x0003, followed by a 16-bit signature length, followed by the 256-bit hash and 32-bit index of the registering consortium, followed by the 128-bit IV, followed by the 16-bit encrypted payload len, followed by the encrypted payload.
-The encrypted payload together with the IV decrypt to a 16-bit public key length, followed by the public key, followed by the JSON-encoded payload.
+Transaction type 0x0003, followed by a 16-bit signature length, followed by the 256-bit hash and 32-bit index of the registering consortium, followed by the 16-bit public key length, followed by the public key, followed by the 128-bit IV, followed by the encrypted payload.
+The encrypted payload together with the IV decrypt to a JSON-encoded payload.

 ```
  0                   1                   2                   3